mastercomfig/mastercomfig/docs/customization/launch_options.md

     * **-autoconfig** : resets graphics quality to recommended for your hardware.
 Useful with the None Preset.
 Remove after the first launch.
     * **-freq x** : forces your refresh rate for when TF2 does not automatically detect it.
 For example, if you have a 144Hz monitor, x would be 144, for `-freq 144`.
     * **-r_emulate_gl** : changes rendering pipeline to accommodate OpenGL quirks and support levels, still runs using DirectX
+    * **-audiolanguage** : changes the audio (spoken) language.
+Due to the way it works, only `-audiolanguage english` works, and you need to set the game language to your language.
+    !!! info
+        Due to a bug, the "Audio (spoken) language" option in-game changes the whole game language, not only audio language.

 === "macOS"

     * **-console** : displays console on startup